-Hidden Ottoman – It looks like a normal chair, but transforms into a massage chair.
-The calf wells which double as footwells are hidden under the seat of the chair so you can use your massage chair as a normal chair.
+Hidden Ottoman – It looks like a normal massage chair but transforms into a chair.
+The calf wells which double as footwells are hidden under the seat.

 Easy-to-Use Remote – Simple yet effective, the remote control is easy to use and not intimidating at all.

-Looking for a massage chair that’s light to the touch or gets in deep where it needs to?
+Looking for the best massage chair that’s light to the touch or gets in deep where it needs to?
 The Osaki Ekon is just the chair you need.

 The 3D Rollers on the Ekon can shift forward and back up to 3”, with 5 setting points in between, so you can set the intensity of the massage just right for you.

 Because this is a mid to high-end massage chair, there are a whole host of extra features to enjoy, including chromotherapy, knee rubbing, and a stretching function.